synle/restapi-typescript-decorators-front-end-example/README.md

 ```

 ## Demo
-Demo can be viewed at this URL: TBD
+Demo can be viewed at this URL: https://synle.github.io/restapi-typescript-decorators-front-end-example/dist

 ## Notes
 - This frontend setup uses parcel bundler.